Compare types of term life insurance

 Family sitting on steps

-Many families—especially those that are just starting out—count on term life insurance to help protect their lifestyle and financial well-being.
-That’s because term insurance provides temporary protection, so it’s cost is initially lower than long-lasting policies like whole life.
+Many families, especially those just starting out, rely on term life insurance to help protect their lifestyle and financial well-being.
+That’s because term insurance provides temporary protection, so its cost is initially lower than long-lasting policies like whole life.
 But that doesn’t mean you should judge all term policies by price.
 As you’ll see, we offer two types of term coverage, so it’s important to understand how they work before making a selection.

-Rather than take a one-size-fits-all approach, we have created two different categories of term life products.
-That way, you select the product that meets your specific needs, or even combine two products in case there are times when your family needs more financial protection than others—like when you add another child to the family.
+Rather than take a one-size-fits-all approach, we offer two different categories of term life products.
+That way, you can select the product that meets your specific needs or even combine two products in case there are times when your family needs more financial protection than others—like when you add another child to the family.

 • Yearly renewable term may be the right choice if you want short-term protection or think you may want to convert to a permanent life policy soon.
-That’s because premiums generally start out lower than those of a level premium product, but they increase each year.
+That’s because premiums generally start out lower than those of a level premium product but increase each year.

 • Level premium term can be a sound choice if you want your premiums to stay the same for 10, 15, or 20 years.
-After the level premium period that you select ends, premiums will increase annually.
+After the level premium period ends, premiums will increase annually.

 Term life insurance comparison chart: